tinkerbell/tinkerbell-docs/docs/contrib/triage.md

 The goal of daily triage is to be the initial point of contact for an incoming issue or pull request.
 Anyone can participate on any day of the week!

-The dashboard of items requiring a response can be found at the [Daily Triage Dashboard](http://triage.meyu.us:32374/s/daily).
+The dashboard of items requiring a response can be found at the [Daily Triage Dashboard].
 Each box of items is defined by a rule and has a listed `Resolution` action.
 Once the requested action has been taken, the issue will disappear from the list.